LimeChain/etherlime/docs/source/cli/test.rst

 	*  ``snapshot(provider)`` method allowing etherlime ganache to take a **Snapshot** of the current Blockchain data.
 You can revert back to this snapshot when desired.
 You need to pass your provider from the EtherlimeGanacheDeployer
 	*  ``revertState(provider)`` method allowing etherlime ganache to **revert** back to the most recent snapshot.
 In case you don't have a snapshot it will reset the entire chain data.
 You need to pass your provider from the EtherlimeGanacheDeployer
 	* ``mineBlock(provider)`` method telling the etherlime ganache to mine the next block.
 You need to pass your provider from the EtherlimeGanacheDeployer
-	* ``hasEvent(tx, eventName)`` allowing the user to check if the desired event was broadcasted in the transaction.
-You need to pass the T ransaction and the Name of the Event.
+	* ``hasEvent(receipt, contract, eventName)`` allowing the user to check if the desired event was broadcasted in the transaction receipt.
+You need to pass the T ransaction receipt, the contract that emits it and the name of the Event.
+	* ``parseLogs(receipt, contract, eventName)`` allowing the user get parsed events from a transaction receipt.
+You need to pass the T ransaction receipt, the contract that emits it and the name of the Event.
+Always returns an event.